microwave89-hv/hw-fw-notes/tools.md

 - www.apple.com ==> (In the top bar) "Support" ==> (scroll all the way down until bottom) "Downloads & Updates"
 - https://support.apple.com/en_US/downloads ==> (in search field enter "smc") "MacBook Pro SMC Firmware Update 1.7" ==> "Download"

+Caveat: You cannot use the "SmcUtil.efi" as is, since you must supply command line parameters to make use of it, and you must be able to load an EFI Fat binary.
+At the moment I cannot think of a simple way of doing so.
+You cannot use the EFI shell since it doesn't let you open Fat binaries, at least not from the command line.
+The reason for that is because EFI shell checks for the MZ magic at the beginning of the file header.
+Fat binaries don't employ the MZ magic at beginning of the file.

+Hence, from the Fat binary you must somehow carve out that SmcUtil.efi which is suitable for your architecture.
+See http://refit.sourceforge.net/info/fat_binary.html for information on EFI Fat binaries.
+Now you should be able to use the SmcUtil in EFI shell as usual.